forcedotcom/acu-pack/README.md

                                                                                     create the file if it doesn't exist already.

-  -s, --source                                                                      Set this flag to 'true' to use
+  -t, --source                                                                      Set this flag to 'true' to use
                                                                                     Salesforce's Source Tracking data as
                                                                                     the contents for the package file.